Living Room Organizer & Storage Selector | 50+ Types • Design Guide • Complete Solutions

 Storage Boxes⭐⭐⭐⭐ Very GoodUnder tables or shelvesRectangular

-Side Table⭐⭐⭐⭐ Very GoodBeside chairs or sofaStandard
+Side Table⭐⭐⭐⭐ Very GoodBeside chairs or a sofaStandard

 Best Combination for Medium Rooms: TV cabinet + bookcase + storage ottoman + blanket basket + floating shelves